Dust collector: Filter cleaning methods

 Online cleaning – automatically timed filter cleaning which allows for continuous, uninterrupted dust collector operation for heavy dust operations.

 Offline cleaning – filter cleaning accomplished during dust collector shut down.
 Practical whenever the dust loading in each dust collector cycle does not exceed the filter capacity.
 Allows for maximum effectiveness in dislodging and disposing of dust.

 On-demand cleaning – filter cleaning initiated automatically when the filter is fully loaded, as determined by a specified drop in pressure across the media surface.

 Reverse-pulse/Reverse-jet cleaning – Filter cleaning method which delivers blasts of compressed air from the clean side of the filter to dislodge the accumulated dust cake.

 Impact/Rapper cleaning – Filter cleaning method in which high-velocity compressed air forced through a flexible tube results in an arbitrary rapping of the filter to dislodge the dust cake.
 Especially effective when the dust is extremely fine or sticky.

+Dangers of neglect

+Proper dust collection and air filtration is important in any work space.
+Repeated exposure to wood dust can cause chronic bronchitis, emphysema, "flu-like" symptoms, and cancer.
+Wood dust also frequently contains chemicals and fungi, which can become airborne and lodge deeply in the lungs, causing illness and damage.

+Another concern is the possibility of dust explosions.